Nikon Z5 Comparison Review

 The Nikon Z5 is a mirrorless interchangeable lens camera that was revealed to the public in July 2020 and is equipped with a full frame sensor.
 It offers a resolution of 24.2 megapixel.

 Is the Nikon Z5 a good camera?
-The Z5 has a Camera Elo of 2860.
-This rating puts the Z5 among the top 10 percent of all mirrorless interchangeable lens cameras.
+The Z5 has a Camera Elo of 3044.
+This very strong rating puts it among the elite group of camera grand masters.
+The Z5 ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (full frame cameras), the Z5 ranks among the top 20 percent.

 |Mirrorless system camera|

 |Nikon Z mount lenses|